 Requirements for Canadian Dual Citizenship

 The method of obtaining a Canadian passport will vary, but some general requirements must be fulfilled.
-To become a Canadian citizen, you must
+To become a Canadian citizen, foreign nationals must:

-Like many other countries, Canada doesn’t automatically grant citizenship when you marry a Canadian national.
+Like many other countries, Canada doesn’t automatically allow people to acquire dual citizenship when they marry a Canadian national.
 If you’re the spouse of a Canadian citizen, you must meet the same requirements as everyone else.

 Travel requirements for Canadian dual citizenship